-Union members, spouses or dependants, who are in full-time attendance at an accredited College or University are invited to submit an application for one of the ten bursaries that PEI UPSE awards annually.
-Nine of the bursaries are $500 and one, the Laurie Jenkins Memorial, is valued at $1000.
+Union members, spouses or dependants, who are in full-time attendance at an accredited College or University are invited to submit an application for one of the fourteen bursaries that PEI UPSE awards annually.
+Twelve of the bursaries are $500 and one, the Laurie Jenkins Memorial, is valued at $1000 as well as another valued at $1000.

 PEI UPSE is proud to offer this support as part of its ongoing efforts to promote the importance of life-long learning and education.
 The bursaries and the scholarship shall be awarded to students who are members of PEI UPSE, or who are a spouse or a dependant of a PEI UPSE member (members must be in good standing).
 In order to qualify, recipients must be enrolled full-time at a post-secondary institution.
 Bursaries are available for both in-province (including UPEI and Holland College) and out-of-province studies.
 Both the bursaries and the scholarship are for the second semester (after Christmas) and are awarded on the basis of approved criteria.